 When the saxophones are joined with the brass in concerted ensemble passages, the 1st alto usually doubles one of the trumpet parts and the remaining saxes double either lower trumpet or trombone parts.
 Thus, there is a considerable amount of unison and octave doubling in traditional big band arranging.

-Open or spread voicings can go beyond the 4-part harmony used in traditional close-position writing.
+Open or spread voicings can go beyond the 4-part harmony used in close-position writing.
 In spread vocings, the trombones and/or lower saxophones play basic chord tones (such as 1-7-3 or 1-3-7) and the trumpets and/or higher saxophones play remaining chord tones and, importantly, include tensions (natural or altered 9, 11, or 13) to give the voicings a richer sound.
 Here is an example of a 5-part spread voicing with an Ellington flavor on a C7 chord (from the bottom up): C, Bb, E, A (13), D# (#9).
 Spread voicings can use 5, 6, or 7-part harmony instead of being limited to 4-part.
 However, unison and octave doubling still occurs when even 7-part harmony is used in concerted saxophone & brass passages.

 The simple reason why harmonic doubling is commonly used in big bands is there are more horn players in the band than the number of individual notes in the harmonic structures used by big band arrangers.

 Given this perspective of harmonic doubling in big band music, I have an idea to offer to big bands: to try using my 6-horn ensemble scores with doubled players on a part.
 This is described in my Mid-Size Ensemble article.
 So far, big bands have been reluctant to try it.
-However, as I envision this approach, it can give conventional big bands a fresh sound.
+However, as I envision this approach, it can give a fresh sound to conventional big bands.